The Chambersburg Quilt Guild offers something for everyone!

-Lancaster Bus Trip: A bus trip to the AQS Quilt Show in Lancaster, Pa. is sponsored by the Guild.
-The show has traditionally been scheduled in mid-March.
+Bus Trip: A bus trip to a quilt show in Pa. and nearby states is sponsored by the Guild.
 Details are announced at the meetings and in The Bee Line.

 Retreat: The Guild sponsors 2 retreats a year in each the Spring and Fall.
 They are held at the Byers Conference Center in Roxbury, Pa.
 The basic package is from Friday through Sunday afternoon with 4 meals provided, but there are various options to start your stay as early as Tuesday or just come for the day.
 This is a great opportunity to meet members, get to know them better, devote time to quilting and have a great time.
 Click here for more information.